Ember makes heavy use of decorators, and TypeScript does not currently support deriving type information from decorators.

 undefined by checking what you do in the constructor.
 In the case of service injections, controller injections, or Ember Data model decorations, though, TypeScript does not have visibility into how instances of the class are initialized.
 The

-declare annotation informs TypeScript that something outside its
+declare annotation informs TypeScript that a declaration is defined somewhere else, outside its scope.

 For Ember Data Models, you will need to use the optional